Whyounes/whyounes.me/app/posts/published/20150214_active-repository-is-an-antipattern.md

 This breaks down really badly when you need to work with relationships.

 An Active Record `Post` has no `protected $comments = []` property.
 Adding a comment saves it to the database right away.
+This is fundamental to how Active Record works.

 This leads people down the path of managing relationships using the repository: